Jack the Ripper's last victim. Who was Jack the Ripper? The secret is revealed. Versions and theories

 Photo: history.com

-Dark and bloody legends have always attracted the attention of people, and if there is a demand, then there will be a supply.
+Gloomy and bloody legends have always attracted people's attention, and if there is demand, then there will be supply.
 Many books and songs have been written about the Whitechapel killer, dozens of films have been made, there are even several computer games.
-But Michael Dibdin, a writer who exploits the image of Sherlock Holmes, published a detective story that the famous detective brought Jack the Ripper to clean water: it turned out to be Professor Moriarty.
+But Michael Dibdin, a writer who exploits the image of Sherlock Holmes, published a detective story about how the famous detective brought Jack the Ripper to clean water: it turned out to be Professor Moriarty.

 Photo: standard.co.uk

-In London, there are also daily tours of the places where the maniac committed atrocities.
+London also hosts daily tours of the places where the maniac committed his atrocities.
 For a two-hour walk you will have to pay 10 pounds.
-And recently, the Jack the Ripper Museum opened in the capital, causing a wave of protests among activists of the feminist movement.
+And recently, a Jack the Ripper museum opened in the capital, causing a wave of protests among activists of the feminist movement.

-These days, a killer who poisoned a dozen people doesn't even make national news, and several thousand victims local war(very decent figures by medieval standards) will only be an excuse for the adoption of another formal UN resolution.
-So why do historians, criminologists, and mystery buffs keep returning to 1888, a common killer by today's standards with only five proven corpses?
+These days, a killer who poisons a dozen people doesn't even make national news, but several thousand victims local war(very decent figures by medieval standards) will only be a pretext for the adoption of another formal UN resolution.
+So why do historians, criminologists and mystery lovers constantly return to 1888, to a murderer who is ordinary by today's standards, with only five proven corpses to his name?

 This is my suit.
-I am a serial killer.
+I'm a serial killer.
 They are no different from ordinary people.

 At the bottom

-Even in the case of the Sun, scientists are most interested not in its rays, but in spots.
+Even in the case of the Sun, scientists are most interested not in its rays, but in its spots.
 And therefore, one of the most striking symbols of the late 19th century was a completely unknown (in every sense of the word) person.
-No name, no photo - just one nickname, which today is known to all more or less educated people from Franz Josef Land to Burkina Faso.
+No name, no photograph - just a nickname, which today is known to all more or less educated people from the land of Franz Josef to Burkina Faso.

-In October 1888, the police estimated that there were 62 brothels and 1,200 prostitutes in tiny Whitechapel alone (out of a population of half a million in the entire East End).
-To imagine the overpopulation of this area in 1888, it is enough to say that only about 200 thousand people live in it now.
+In October 1888, police estimated that in tiny Whitechapel alone there were 62 brothels and 1,200 prostitutes (out of a population of half a million people in the entire East End).
+To imagine the overpopulation of this area in 1888, it is enough to say that only about 200 thousand people now live in it.

-The roads were unpaved, the houses small and without foundations.
-Drain and sewer systems were absent almost everywhere.
+The roads were unpaved, the houses were small and without foundations.
+Drainage and sewerage systems were absent almost everywhere.
 Cows and pigs grazed in the backyards.
-The townspeople cooked offal, drowned lard.
-The aromas hovering in the air could be envied by many medieval cities.
+The townspeople cooked offal and melted lard.
+The aromas in the air could be the envy of many medieval cities.

-Cartoon from Punch magazine (September 1888) mocking the helplessness of the police.
+Cartoon from Punch magazine (September 1888), satirizing the helplessness of the police.

 Ripperology

-Ripperologists have calculated what is written about Jack the Ripper more books than about all American presidents taken together.
-It is generally accepted that the Ripper appeared suddenly, committed 5 murders, one more bloody than the other (the last victim was literally torn to pieces), and then just as suddenly disappeared.
+Researchers-Ripperologists have calculated that it is written about Jack the Ripper more books than about everyone American presidents, taken together.
+It is generally accepted that the Ripper appeared suddenly, committed 5 murders, one bloodier than the other (the last victim was literally torn to pieces), and then just as suddenly disappeared.
 This is not entirely true.
-In the overcrowded East End, murder was as common as the stink of the street.
-For example, 25 days before Jack's first "performance" in Whitechapel, prostitute Martha Tabram was stabbed to death (39 stab wounds to "body and intimate places").
+In the crowded East End, murder was as common as the stench of the streets.
+For example, 25 days before Jack’s first “performance”, prostitute Martha Tabram was stabbed to death in Whitechapel (39 stab wounds to the “body and private parts”).

-The Ripper was unique in that it killed without any apparent reason; boldly, brutally, in a uniform manner.
-The throat was cut from left to right, while the head of the victim was tilted to the right, and considerable force was applied to the knife (the wounds were very deep).
-After that it opened abdominal cavity, some organs were cut out and carried away with them.
+The Ripper was unique in that he killed without any reason apparent reason; boldly, cruelly, in a uniform manner.
+The throat was cut from left to right, while the victim's head was tilted to the right, and considerable force was applied to the knife (the wounds were very deep).
+After that it was opened abdomen, some organs were cut out and taken away.

-In 2006, according to the testimony of witnesses and the conclusions of detectives of the 19th century, an identikit of the Ripper was compiled.
+In 2006, based on the testimony of witnesses and the conclusions of detectives of the 19th century, an identikit of the Ripper was compiled.

-The fact that the killer, apparently, managed not to get dirty in blood and go unnoticed, partly explains his other nickname - "Leather Apron".
-Later, the police caught John Pizer, a blackmailer of prostitutes, known by this nickname.
+The fact that the killer apparently managed to avoid being stained with blood and escape unnoticed partly explains his other nickname, “Leather Apron.”
+The police later caught John Pizer, a blackmailer of prostitutes known by this nickname.

-There was little blood in all cases, which gave rise to two assumptions: women were first strangled (which also explains the lack of cries for help, because in some cases the constables were on neighboring streets and were a few minutes late), and then cut, or the crimes were committed in some other place (a house, a moving carriage), and the bodies were thrown into deserted streets.
+In all cases there was little blood, which gave rise to two assumptions: the women were first strangled (which also explains the absence of cries for help, because in some cases the constables were on neighboring streets and were a few minutes late), and then stabbed, or the crimes were committed in some other place (a house, a moving carriage), and the bodies were thrown out onto deserted streets.

 What are our girls made of?

-On Friday, August 31, 1888, a certain citizen, Charles Cross, was walking through the Whitechapel district at 4 a.m. working night in the East End).
-Near the stable, he noticed a woman lying on the road.
+On Friday, August 31, 1888, a certain citizen, Charles Cross, was walking through the Whitechapel area at 4 a.m. (the usual time for the start or end of a working day). working night in the East End).
+Near the stables he noticed a woman lying on the road.
 The skirt was pulled up, from which Cross concluded that the lady had been raped.
 He called another passerby.
-Together, the men straightened her skirt (in the dark, no one noticed that she was dead) and went in search of a policeman.
+The two men straightened her skirt (in the dark, no one noticed that she was dead) and went in search of the policeman.

-Constable John Neil brought a lantern, and only then did it become clear that a murder had taken place.
-Arriving at the scene of the crime, Dr. Rhys Llewellyn discovered that death came from two huge incisions in the throat (from ear to ear), and this happened a maximum of half an hour ago, since the body was still warm.
-Little blood came out, most of it soaked into the clothes.
+Constable John Neil brought a lantern and only then did it become clear that a murder had occurred.
+Dr. Rhys Llewellyn, who arrived at the crime scene, discovered that death was caused by two huge cuts in the throat (from ear to ear), and this happened a maximum of half an hour ago, since the body was still warm.
+A little blood flowed out, most of it was absorbed into the clothes.

 There were no traces of blood on the chest.
-Consequently, the victim did not die on his feet (otherwise the blood from the cut throat would have fallen on his clothes), but on the ground.
+Consequently, the victim died not on his feet (otherwise the blood from the cut throat would have gotten onto his clothes), but on the ground.
 This version is confirmed by the fact that she had a bruise on her left cheekbone, five teeth were missing and her tongue was injured.
-Probably, the woman was knocked to the ground with a strong blow and only then stabbed to death.
-Examination of the body in the morgue revealed another oddity - the victim's abdominal cavity was opened.
+The woman was probably knocked to the ground with a strong blow and only then stabbed to death.
+An examination of the body in the morgue revealed another oddity - the victim’s abdominal cavity was opened.

-The investigation showed that the "first sign" of the Ripper was Mary Ann Nichols, 42 years old.
-She had a husband and five children, but "Polly" (as her friends called her) got drunk and last years spent her life at the bottom of society.
-On the night of her death, she did not have enough money for a rooming house.
-She went out into the street, telling her friends that she would soon earn the required 4 pence "with the help of her new hat."
+The investigation showed that the “first swallow” of the Ripper was Mary Ann Nichols, 42 years old.
+She had a husband and five children, but “Polly” (as her friends called her) became an alcoholic and last years spent her life at the bottom of society.
+On the night of her death, she did not have enough money for a place to stay.
+She went out into the street, telling her friends that she would soon earn the 4 pence she was looking for “with the help of her new hat.”

-The next victim of the killer was Annie Chapman, a homeless alcoholic with tuberculosis and syphilis.
-A few days before her death, she got into a fight with a woman over a bar of soap, got a black eye and lost her “presentation”.
+The killer's next victim was Annie Chapman, a homeless alcoholic who suffered from tuberculosis and syphilis.
+A few days before her death, she got into a fight with a woman over a bar of soap, received a black eye and lost her “marketable appearance.”
 For this very reason, on September 7, 1888, she did not have money for an overnight stay.
 Annie wandered the streets, hoping to find a "client".
-IN last time she was seen at 5 am talking to some man (the witness caught only one of her remarks - "No").
+IN last time she was seen at 5 am, talking with some man (the witness caught only one of her remarks - “No”).

-At 6 o'clock her body was found in the backyard of 29 Hanbury Street.
-This place is located next to the market, so in the morning it is quite busy here - people go to work, carts with goods drive along the roads.
+At 6 o'clock her body was found in the back yard of 29 Hanbury Street.
+This place is located next to the market, so in the morning it is quite lively - people go to work, carts with goods drive along the roads.
 The windows of residential buildings overlooking the courtyard remained open at night.
 It was already light outside.
-Incredibly, in such conditions, no one noticed anything suspicious.
+Incredibly, in such conditions no one noticed anything suspicious.

 Annie Chapman and the scene of her murder (reconstruction from police sketches).

-Annie's throat was cut so deep, as if the killer wanted to separate the head from the body.
-The entrails are carefully removed and laid out next to the body.
-The work was carried out for a long time thin knife- Most likely, special tool for opening.
+Annie's throat is cut so deeply as if the killer wanted to separate her head from her body.
+The entrails were carefully removed and laid out next to the body.
+The work took a long time thin knife- Most likely, special tool for opening.
 The killer took the uterus with him.

-Dr. Phillips, who examined the corpse, said that the internal organs were dissected very professionally.
-It would have taken him at least 15 minutes to do this in a calm environment, and most likely about an hour.
-This radically changed the matter, since a good medical education at that time was not available to everyone.
-Other surgeons subsequently agreed with this, however, they believed that the Ripper could have been a less qualified medical student or a butcher.
+Dr. Phillips, who examined the corpse, stated that the internal organs were dissected very professionally.
+He himself would have needed at least 15 minutes to do this in a calm environment, and most likely about an hour.
+This radically changed things, since a good medical education at that time was not available to everyone.
+Other surgeons subsequently agreed, but believed that the Ripper could have been a less qualified medical student or butcher.

-The newspapers were talking excitedly about the Whitechapel murderer.
-People were not in debt.
-Every day, the police received "frank confessions" from mentally ill individuals, denunciations of neighbors and advice on how to conduct an investigation.
-Only a few letters are considered relatively "authentic".
-The first arrived on September 27, beginning with "Dear Boss" and ending with "Jack the Ripper."
+Newspapers excitedly told people about the Whitechapel killer.
+People did not remain in debt.
+Every day the police received “candid confessions” of mentally ill individuals, denunciations of neighbors and advice on conducting an investigation.
+Only a few letters are considered relatively “authentic.”
+The first arrived on September 27, beginning with the words “Dear Boss” and ending with the caption “Jack the Ripper.”

 The second postcard is dated the first of October.
-The third letter, entitled "From Hell," arrived along with part of Eddowes's kidney (the rest the maniac allegedly fried and ate) on October 16th.
-Today, many believe that all these letters were evil practical jokes.
-It is quite possible that the nickname "Jack the Ripper" was not invented by the criminal himself, but by some bored blockhead.
+The third letter, entitled “From Hell,” arrived along with part of Eddowes’ kidney (the rest was allegedly fried and eaten by the maniac) on October 16.
+Today many believe that all these letters were evil pranks.
+It is quite possible that the nickname “Jack the Ripper” was not invented by the criminal himself, but by some bored idiot.

-If at one in the morning on September 30, 1888, the Russian Jew Louis Demshitz had not lit a match at the corner of Dutfield and Berner Street, he would have slept peacefully for the rest of his life.
-However, fate decreed otherwise, and the man saw "Long Lisey" (Elizabeth Stride), lying supine on the ground.
+If at one in the morning on September 30, 1888, the Russian Jew Louis Demshits had not lit a match on the corner of Dutfield and Berner Streets, he would have slept peacefully for the rest of his life.
+However, fate decreed otherwise, and the man saw “Long Lizzie” (Elizabeth Stride) lying supine on the ground.
 Blood was still flowing from her throat - as if the murder had happened just a minute ago.
-Demshits involuntarily frightened the killer away by preventing him from opening the victim's stomach.
+Demshitz involuntarily scared the killer away, preventing him from opening the victim’s stomach.

-A similar "surprise" awaited PC Edward Watkins 45 minutes later.
-While patrolling Mitre Square (a quarter of a mile from the previous crime scene), he discovered the disembowelled corpse of Katherine Eddowes (this time the maniac took the uterus and kidney).
-Realizing that there was a double murder, the police raided the entire area, but did not find anyone.
-It was almost unbelievable, since at least three constables were patrolling the area at the alleged time of the crime.
-For everything about everything, the Ripper had no more than 15 minutes - and he needed a light source to cut out organs from Eddowes.
+A similar “surprise” awaited Constable Edward Watkins 45 minutes later.
+While patrolling Miter Square (a quarter of a mile from the previous crime scene), he discovered the gutted corpse of Catherine Eddowes (this time the maniac took the uterus and kidney).
+Realizing that a double murder had occurred, the police raided the entire area but found no one.
+This was almost incredible, because at the alleged time of the crime there were at least three constables patrolling the area.
+The Ripper had no more than 15 minutes to do everything - and to cut out organs from Eddowes, he needed a light source.

-In both cases, the police had eyewitnesses who testified that they had seen prostitutes talking to a certain man shortly before his death.
-The descriptions of the stranger were broadly consistent: dark clothes, a felt hunting hat (well known as Holmes' headdress), a mustache, and a bag in his hand.
+In both cases, police had witnesses who testified that they saw prostitutes talking to a man shortly before his death.
+The descriptions of the stranger were generally consistent: dark clothing, a felt hunting hat (well known as Holmes's headdress), a mustache and a traveling bag in his hand.

 Graffiti

-The fifth and last (according to the canonical version) victim of the Ripper is Mary Jane Kelly.
+The fifth and final (according to the canonical version) victim of the Ripper is Mary Jane Kelly.
 The girl was 25 years old, she had an attractive appearance and therefore, unlike most poor priestesses of love, she could rent a room.
-London has been shaken by four previous murders.
-The streets of the East End were heavily patrolled, prostitutes avoided going "to work" at night, so Kelly's own apartment was most welcome.
+London had been rocked by four previous murders.
+The streets of the East End were heavily patrolled, prostitutes avoided going out to “work” at night, so Kelly’s own apartment came in handy.

-On the morning of November 9, the owner of 13 Millers Court sent his assistant, Thomas Bauer, to collect the rent from Kelly.
-When no one answered the knock on the door, Bauer looked out the window ... and since then he never slept peacefully again.
-Urgently summoned constables found what was left of the girl.
+On the morning of November 9, the owner of No. 13 Miller's Court sent his assistant, Thomas Boyer, to collect rent from Kelly.
+When no one responded to the knock on the door, Boer looked out the window... and since then he has never slept peacefully again.
+Urgently called constables found what was left of the girl.
 The Ripper had plenty of time to literally turn her inside out.
-Internal organs were scattered around the room.
+Internal organs were spread out around the room.
 The heart was missing.

-Dozens of people fell under suspicion - from impoverished misogynist Jews to members of the royal family.
-The reasons for the murders are also called different - from terrorist attacks by agents of the Russian "okhrana" to satanic rituals.
+Dozens of people came under suspicion - from misogynistic Jewish beggars to members of the royal family.
+The reasons for the murders are also called different - from terrorist attacks by agents of the Russian secret police to satanic rituals.
 The exact number of victims is unknown: alternative theories suggest a number from 4 to 15.
-A good hundred books have been written about this, where a variety of ideas are found (in 1996, a work was published accusing ...
+A good hundred books have been written about this, where a variety of ideas are found (in 1996, a work was published accusing...
 Lewis Carroll of the murders).
-The reality is this: the true identity of the Ripper can only be established with the help of a time machine.
+The reality is this: the true identity of the Ripper can only be determined with the help of a time machine.

-Oddly enough, in the midst of the murders, the streets of the East End had become… safer.
-Many criminals left the area, fearing that they would be hanged on the Ripper cases, the police switched to an enhanced mode of operation, and vigilant citizens attacked anyone who aroused even the slightest suspicion.
+Oddly enough, in the midst of the murders, the streets of the East End became... safer.
+Many criminals left the area, fearing that the Ripper's cases would be pinned on them, the police switched to an enhanced work regime, and vigilant citizens pounced on anyone who aroused even the slightest suspicion.

-The last murder brought Queen Victoria out of herself.
-She scolded the prime minister by suggesting he reform the police.
+The last murder infuriated Queen Victoria.
+She scolded the Prime Minister, suggesting that he reform the police.
 Soon a criminal department appeared in Scotland Yard and fingerprint files began to be compiled.

 Jekyll the Ripper

-At the height of the Ripper's crimes in London, Robert Louis Stevenson's play " Strange story Dr. Jekyll and Mr. Hyde."
-The title role was played by actor Richard Mansfield, and he did it so well that one of the audience, impressed by the stage transformation of a gentleman into a maniac, filed a denunciation to the police, accusing Mansfield of being Jack the Ripper.
+At the height of the Ripper crimes, Robert Louis Stevenson's play " Strange story Dr Jekyll and Mr Hyde."
+The title role was played by actor Richard Mansfield, and he did it so well that one of the spectators, impressed by the stage transformation of a gentleman into a maniac, filed a denunciation to the police, accusing Mansfield of being Jack the Ripper.

 Glory of Herostratus

 Being 90% a mass cultural phenomenon and only 10% a criminal, Jack the Ripper often looks into science fiction.
-Some writers use the laws of the genre for yet another clue to the famous killer.
-For example, Robert Bloch (a follower of Lovecraft, author of "Psycho") in the story "Forever yours - the Ripper" (1943) presented Jack as a black magician who committed murders in special places and in a special sequence in order to receive the gift of eternal life from Darkness.
+Some writers use the laws of the genre to provide another “solution” to the famous killer.
+For example, Robert Bloch (a follower of Lovecraft, author of Psycho) in the story “Forever Yours - the Ripper” (1943) presented Jack as a black magician who committed murders in special places and in a special sequence in order to receive the gift of eternal life from the Darkness.

-Wells and Jack in the movie Every now and then
+Wells and Jack in the film From Time to Time

-In The Ripper (1994), Michael Slade developed the idea with ritual killings, and in Time After Time (1979) by Carl Alexander, HG Wells creates a real time machine.
-Jack the Ripper is tricked into riding it into the future.
-The famous writer has to catch him in 1970 (where he introduces himself as Sherlock Holmes, counting on the fact that this character is forgotten by everyone).
-The book received a good adaptation.
-The role of Wells was played by Malcolm McDowell.
+In the novel The Ripper (1994), Michael Slade developed the idea with ritual murders, and in the book Time After Time (1979) by Carl Alexander, H. G. Wells creates a real time machine.
+Jack the Ripper is tricked into using it to travel into the future.
+The famous writer has to catch him in 1970 (where he introduces himself as Sherlock Holmes, hoping that this character has been forgotten by everyone).
+The book received a good film adaptation.
+Wells was played by Malcolm McDowell.

-Chris Elliot parodied the Ripper in 1882 New York in Shroud of the Thwacker.
+Chris Elliott parodied the Ripper in his novel Shroud of the Thwacker, setting him in 1882 New York.
 Instead of cutting his victims, the maniac hit them on the head with a bag of apples.
-And in the comedy movie "Amazons on the Moon" (1987), the Ripper turns out to be ... a disguised Loch Ness monster.
+And in the comedy film “Amazons on the Moon” (1987), the Ripper turns out to be... a disguised Loch Ness monster.

-Robert Asprin (co-authored with Linda Evans) dedicated two books to Jack: Time Rippers (2000) and The House That Jack Built (2001), where time scouts travel to Victorian London and a cult maniac finds a portal and infiltrates the future .
+Robert Asprin (with Linda Evans) dedicated two books to Jack: The Time Rippers (2000) and The House That Jack Built (2001), where time scouts travel to Victorian London and the cult maniac finds a portal and enters the future. .

 The Ripper was not the world's first serial killer.
-But he became the first maniac to operate in the metropolis at the very time when law enforcement stopped walking the streets at night with mallets and announcing the time, but began to really catch criminals.
+But he became the first maniac operating in the metropolis at the very time when law enforcement services stopped walking the streets at night with mallets and announcing the time, and began to actually catch criminals.

-In addition, the Ripper became the "brainchild" of funds mass media.
+In addition, the Ripper became the “brainchild” of funds mass media.
 At the end of the 19th century, Britain experienced a newspaper boom.
-Printed media have become a powerful socio-political force, and journalists, hungry for sensationalism, staged a real reality show out of the Ripper's crimes.
-Every murder, every mistake by the police, was carefully monitored and reported to the public.
+Print media turned into a powerful socio-political force, and journalists, eager for sensations, made a real reality show out of the Ripper’s crimes.
+Every murder, every mistake by the police was carefully monitored and reported to the public.

-It was the journalists who made the world “superstar” out of an ordinary, in general, maniac.
+It was the journalists who made a world “superstar” out of an ordinary maniac.

-The other day, a British private detective revealed the identity of the legendary maniac, known to the world as Jack the Ripper.
-The clue came about thanks to DNA analysis - a method to which, according to known reasons, the police officers of 1888 could not resort.
-The search for the killer has endangered many honest (and even more not so honest) citizens of the country.
-During the whole time of the investigation, the police managed to take on a pencil more than 200 people, from ship's doctors to princes of the blood. from Whitechapel is indirectly confirmed by science, we decided to collect the most likely historical characters, which in different time considered a great maniac.
+Recently, a British private detective revealed the identity of the legendary maniac known in the world as Jack the Ripper.
+The solution came thanks to DNA analysis - a method that, according to known reasons, the police officers of 1888 could not resort to.
+The search for the killer has put many honest (and even more not so honest) citizens of the country at risk.
+During the entire investigation, the police managed to target more than 200 people, from ship doctors to princes of the blood. from Whitechapel is indirectly confirmed by science, we decided to collect the most likely historical characters who different time considered a great maniac.

-In 2011, allegedly confirmed information about Jack's identity appeared on the network.
-The legendary killer was a German citizen Karl Feigenbaum, who was executed in the electric chair for the murder of his housewife.
-One of the most active private investigators of the maniac case, historian Trevor Marriott, insisted on the reliability of the fact.
-Raising the archives, he discovered that at the time of the commission of all the murders, the Reiher ship was mooring at the London pier, where Feigenbaum served as a sailor.
-Until now, the version has looked very slender: the series of murders stopped just with the departure of Reiher, and further adventures of the sailor clearly showed him mental condition.
-However, the conducted DNA examination of another researcher, Russell Edwards, completely refuted Marriott's hypothesis.
+In 2011, supposedly confirmed information about Jack's identity appeared online.
+The legendary killer was a German citizen, Karl Feigenbaum, who was executed in the electric chair for the murder of his housewife.
+One of the most active private researchers of the maniac’s case, historian Trevor Marriott, insisted on the authenticity of the fact.
+Having picked up the archives, he discovered that at the time all the murders were committed, the ship Reiher was moored at the London pier, where Feigenbaum served as a sailor.
+Until now, the version looked very harmonious: the series of murders stopped just with the departure of Reiher, and the further adventures of the sailor clearly showed him mental condition.
+However, a DNA test carried out by another researcher, Russell Edwards, completely refuted Marriott’s hypothesis.

 Elizabeth Williams

-Many researchers of the theme of Jack the Ripper believed that a woman is hiding under the male mask.
-The arguments of the theorists are quite strong and are positioned on the undeniable factors of the case.
-First, none of the prostitutes were raped.
-Secondly, near the second victim (Catherine Eddowes), the police found buttons from a woman's boot.
-Thirdly, at the feet of another innocently murdered prostitute Annie Chapman, the maniac is very neat, in feminine manner, folded girl's clothes.
+Many researchers on the topic of Jack the Ripper believed that a woman was hiding under the male guise.
+The theorists' argumentation is quite strong and is based on the undeniable factors of the case.
+Firstly, none of the prostitutes were raped.
+Secondly, near the second victim (Catherine Eddowes), the police found buttons from a woman's shoe.
+Thirdly, at the feet of another innocently murdered prostitute Annie Chapman, the maniac very carefully, in in a feminine manner, folded the girl's clothes.
 Fourth, in the fireplace of the last victim, Mary Jane Kelly, detectives found the remains of a skirt and hat that clearly belonged to someone else.
 American researcher John Morris even named the suspect: Elizabeth Williams.
 This woman was married to the royal gynecologist, Sir John Williams.
-She could very well have the surgical skills that the real killer used to masterfully.
-Plus, one of the prostitutes, Mary Jane Kelly, long time was in connection with the husband of a kind woman, which could not but upset the latter.
+She may well have had the surgical skills that the real killer used masterfully.
+Plus, one of the prostitutes, Mary Jane Kelly, for a long time was in a relationship with the husband of a good woman, which could not help but upset the latter.

 Walter Sickert